usnistgov/pft/pftiii/validation/README.md

  * Fingerprint Imagery
    - Because organizations must agree to NIST Special Database terms and conditions, the required fingerprint imagery is not included in this GitHub repository.
-Download the data by requesting it from the PFT III test staff and [agreeing to the terms].
+Request and download the data from our [requests website].
  * CentOS 8.0.1905
    - Even if this is not the latest version of CentOS, it will be the version used to run the evaluation.
 Direct downloads are available from the [CentOS